Gib Arnold: Assistant Coaching and Junior College (1994–2010)

-Hawaii (2010–2014)
+University of Hawaii (2010–2014)

-On March 20, 2010, the University of Hawaii at Manoa named Arnold the 19th head coach of Hawaii Rainbow Warriors basketball.
-Having inherited a program that had three straight losing seasons, Arnold led Hawaii to a 19–13 record and CIT appearance in his first season.
-Hawaii made the 2013 CIT and had its best record under Arnold at 20–11 in 2013–14, their first 20 win season in over a decade.
-Arnold was the quickest Coach Hawaii history to reach 50 wins.
-His team excelled not only on the court but in the classroom achieving the highest team GPA in school history and scoring a perfect 1000 APR on two occasions during his four year tenure.
+In March 2010, Arnold was named head coach of the University of Hawaii basketball program.
+He inherited a team with three consecutive losing seasons and led them to a 19–13 record and a CollegeInsider.com Tournament (CIT) appearance in his first season.
+Under Arnold, Hawaii recorded its first 20-win season in over a decade in 2013–14, finishing 20–11.
+He became the fastest coach in Hawaii history to reach 50 wins and the only full-time coach in his tenure to avoid a losing season.
+His teams were also academically successful, achieving the highest team GPA in school history and perfect APR scores on multiple occasions.